Marcelo-Koscina/Is-Aviation-Safe-Data-Visualization-Tableau-and-Prediction-Python---Machine-Learning-/README.md

   Air Incident: is any event involving one or more airplanes that some how put goods or human lives at risk.
   Air Accident: is an incident which caused serious damage, injury or fatal victims.

-* After all 15 datasets preparation (one dataset per year) 1507 air accidents, and only in scheduled commercial flights,  were considered on this analysis.
+* 15 excel sheets (one sheet per year) with 1507 air accidents, and only in scheduled commercial flights,  were considered in this project.

-* This analysis presentation and data visualization is available at Tableau Public through the link below:
+* This project presentation and data visualization is available at Tableau Public through the link below:

 https://public.tableau.com/app/profile/marcelo5344/viz/Is_Aviation_Safe_Air_Accident_Safety_analysis_and_visualization/ProjectStory?publish=yes